Nianyi-GSND-Projects/GSND-5110-GP1/Concept Document/Concept Document.typ

 Skepticism is the goal of this game.
 To achieve it, _Yathish_ proposed that a maze could be a good place for skepticism to happen, as it naturally creates uncertaincy.
 _Serena_ furtherly added that an untrustable narrator could even bring it to the next level, so that the player would always struggle on whether follow the narrator's instructions or not.
-_Serena_ has carefully designed the narration scripts cooperating with the maze's design, to create this untrustablility (@fig:average-tree).
+_Serena_ has carefully designed the narration scripts cooperating with the maze's design, to create this untrustaworthy (@fig:average-tree).

 #figure(
 	image("Images/average-tree.jpg", height: 13em),